Twenty years ago, I had a peculiar experience camping.

 My personal experience is that people on the autism spectrum grind their teeth more often.
 The proprioceptive input relieves residual nighttime anxiety.

 Fast forward to winter 2012.
 The unnerving clomping and grating sound revisited me–in my son’s bedroom.
-I considered making Tyoma’s first dental appointment as I listened to his symphonic teeth gnashing.
+I considered making Liev’s first dental appointment as I listened to his symphonic teeth-gnashing.

 I put it off, naturally.
-Regular doctor appointments induce Aspie-hysteria in both us.
-Brushing Tyoma’s teeth is like imposing dental hygiene on a badger.
+Regular doctor appointments induce hysteria in both Liev and myself.
+Brushing Liev’s teeth is like imposing dental hygiene on a badger.
 This daily struggle I leave to Papa or ignore outright.
 A dental exam seemed unmanageable.

-That changed last week when Tyoma broke a molar.
+That changed last week when Liev broke a molar.

 Panicked, I finagled a same-day dental appointment.
 The dentist informed me that a combination of tooth grinding and decay caused his molar to deteriorate and break.
 He also recommended swift removal.
-An extraction was scheduled for 7am next morning.
+An extraction was scheduled for 7 am the next morning.

 The kindly dentist prepared me for the possibility of general anesthesia for my rambunctious son.